Meet Our Current Fall Teachers

 Andrew Gilmore has been studying the history of American entertainment since 1995, and has a BA from Arcadia University in Theater and American Recorded Popular Entertainment.

-Makiko Goto-Widerman is a graduate of Showa Women’s University in Japanese literature and language and has taught Japanese language at a Japanese school in Princeton, NJ.
-She has organized award-winning homestay tours to Japan, is a graduate of UMass Amherst’s Arts Interdisciplinary Studies program, offers workshops in floral design, including Ikebana, at Allens Lane Art Center, and champions the art of traditional Japanese cooking.
+Makiko Goto-Widerman is a graduate of Showa Women’s University in Japanese literature and language.
+She has organized award winning homestay tours to Japan, is a graduate of UMass Amherst’s Arts Interdisciplinary Studies program, offers workshops in floral design, including Ikebana, and champions the art of traditional Japanese cooking.

 David Grauel comes to MALT by way of NYC where he was a Technical Support and Training Specialist in Microsoft Office products for such companies as Goldman Sachs and Morgan Stanley.
 As part of the Human Resources Administration, he trained supervisors and staff, worked the Help Desk, and performed network troubleshooting.

 Tyler Hathaway is a singing instructor and musician.
-He is enrolled in graduate school at Goddard College for a Master’s degree in Mental Health Counseling with a focus on expressive arts therapy.
-His teaching practice is informed by his acting training at the Actor’s Workshop of Ithaca, his experience with different healing practices (including somatic exercises, cognitive behavioral therapy, breath work, and meditation), and over 20 years experience as a drummer and percussionist.
+He is enrolled in graduate school at Antioch University for a Master’s degree in Mental Health Counseling with a focus on expressive arts therapy.
+His teaching practice is informed by his training in Inside Voice techniques as taught by Jonathan Stancato, his familiarity with healing practices (including somatic exercises, cognitive behavioral therapy, breath work, and meditation), his acting training at the Actor’s Workshop of Ithaca, and over 20 years experience as a drummer and percussionist.

 Gina Henry created Go Global, Inc. to empower people to travel as much as they want.
 She has been taking about ten free vacations per year over the past quarter-century.
 Check out www.goglobalinc.com for more info.